-Some of the work we have done together is documented here, not as an authoritative curriculum but rather as a touch point of reference and a base line to give us a common vocabulary.
-This list is in reverse chronologicala order with the most recent learnings and resources listed first.
+Some of the work we have done together is documented here, not as an authoritative curriculum but rather as a touchpoint of reference and a baseline to give us a common vocabulary.
+This list is in reverse chronological order with the most recent learnings and resources listed first.

 COMING TO WEAVING OUR STRENGTHS